-We also use the Longitudinal Business Database (LBD) to construct measures of local-level employer concentration, as described below.
-The LBD is a comprehensive dataset of manufacturing and nonmanufacturing establishments in the United States, tracking more than 5 million establishments per year.
-The dataset provides plant-level number of employees, annual payroll, industry classification, and geographic location (e.g., counties and states).
+5 million establishments per year.
+The dataset provides plant-level number of employees, annual payroll, industry classification, and geographic location (for example, counties and states).
 We use the LBD rather than the ASM and CMF data to construct measures of labor market concentration since the LBD tracks nearly the entire population of establishments at a yearly frequency.
 In contrast, the ASM tracks a varying subset of plants over time (due to random sampling) while the CMF is constructed only at a five-year frequency.

-In our analysis we also use a set of common control variables standard among research analyzing plant-level data employing the CMF and ASM datasets (see, e.g., Schoar 2002).
+In our analysis we also use a set of common control variables standard among research analyzing plant-level data employing the CMF and ASM datasets (see, for example, Schoar 2002).
 Specifically, firm size is measured by the log number of plants of a given firm, while firm segment size, defined at the firm-industry level, is measured by the log number of plants belonging to the firm in a given industry.
 Plant age is defined as the number of years since a plant's inception-identified by the flag for plant inception in the LBD-or its first appearance in the CMF or ASM database, whichever is the earliest.
 The starting year is censored in 1972 when the coverage of the Census databases begins.